What is Xcode?

 Delay Xcode upgrade

 There’s a window each year where the new Xcode version is out but not required by the App Store.
 Delaying the upgrade to Xcode will help your users with older devices be able to install and upgrade.
-There are a couple of ways of doing this.
+There are a couple of ways of doing this – but only if the version of Xcode you need to support older devices works with your macOS version (see above).

 Manually install Xcode